iifl-logo

 SIGNIFICANT DEVELOPMENTS SUBSEQUENT TO THE LAST FINANCIAL STATEMENTS

-Except as discussed below, As per mutual discussion between the Board of the Company and Book Running Lead Manager, in the opinion of the Board of the Company there have not arisen any circumstances since the date of the last financial statements as disclosed in the Draft Red Herring Prospectus and which materially and adversely affect or is likely to affect within the next twelve months.
+As per mutual discussion between the Board of the Company and Book Running Lead Manager, in the opinion of the Board of the Company there have not arisen any circumstances since the date of the last financial statements as disclosed in the Red Herring Prospectus and which materially and adversely affect or is likely to affect within the next twelve months.

 STATEMENT OF SIGNIFICANT ACCOUNTING POLICIES

-For details in respect of Statement of Significant Accounting Policies, please refer to Annexure A2of Restated Financial Statements under "Restated Financial Information" beginning on page 165 of this Draft Red Herring Prospectus.
+For details in respect of Statement of Significant Accounting Policies, please refer to Annexure B2-1 of Restated Consolidated Financial Statements under "Restated Financial Information" beginning on page 188 of this Red Herring Prospectus.

-Our business is subjected to various risks and uncertainties, including those discussed in the section titled "Risk Factors" beginning on page 22 of this Draft Red Herring Prospectus.
+Our business is subjected to various risks and uncertainties, including those discussed in the section titled "Risk Factors beginning on page 24 of this Red Herring Prospectus.
 Our results of operations and financial conditions are affected by numerous factors including the following:

 1. Our ability to successfully implement our strategy, our growth and expansion, technological changes.